MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 **Power BI license:** To customize your report, you need to link the process to your own Power BI workspace, and a Power BI premium per-user license (or better) is needed.
 To learn more about Power BI licensing, go to [Power BI pricing](https://powerbi.microsoft.com/en-us/pricing/).

-**Preview:** Note that some features are in preview, denoted by the preview tag, and for process templates that are still in preview, license and trial are not needed.
+**Preview:** Some features are in preview, denoted by the preview tag.
+For process templates that are still in preview, license and trial aren't needed.

 **Dataverse capacity:** The process mining add-on provides 2 GB of database capacity, 1 TB of file capacity, and 250,000 Power Platform requests per 24 hours.
 Depending on the size of the process data you import, you might run out of Dataverse storage capacity.
-If this happens, you'll need to ask your admin about purchasing more storage capacity, or delete existing processes to free up storage.
-The process data we store will mostly use file capacity.
+If this happens, ask your admin about purchasing more storage capacity, or delete existing processes to free up storage.
+The process data we store uses mostly file capacity.
 To learn more about Dataverse storage capacity, go to [New Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage).

 ## Prerequisites